Mount Tabor, New Jersey: Since the 1950s

 In the 1950s, a parking lot was built in the Main Park to provide space for the influx of automobiles.
 This decade also saw the formation of the Tabor Junior Rifle Club.
 This organization proved its usefulness when, after the dump closed, it became rat infested.
-Then each weekend, members practiced on these moving targets, thus controlling the varmint colony and keeping it from invading the town.
+Each weekend, members practiced on these moving targets, thus controlling the varmint colony and keeping it from invading the town.

-The sixties evidenced Mount Tabor's concern for its children.
+The 1960s evidenced Mount Tabor's concern for its children.
 A playground was constructed in the main park, a basketball court was built at the golf course, and a skating rink was built below the old pump house.

-In the decades of the 1970s and 1980s, the changes that were occurring in the US were reflected in Mount Tabor.
+During the 1970s and 1980s, the changes that were occurring in the United States were reflected in Mount Tabor.
 Many houses and buildings were not maintained as well as they should have been, and rebellious youth made their presence known.
 Fortunately, this trend has been reversed in the last decades, and an appreciation for the past has become strongly evident.

-In this period septic systems (some of which were under the buildings they served, some were community systems serving more than one residence) were filled in and replaced with a city sewer system.
+In this period septic systems (some of which were under the buildings they served, while others were community systems serving more than one residence) were filled in and replaced with a city sewer system.
 The unsightly steel tank next to the water tower was removed, and one by one, the CMA started refurbishing the buildings they owned to their former glory; so far the old firehouse, the Town Manager's house, and the Tabernacle have had facelifts and more.
 In addition, through the cooperative efforts of the citizens of Mount Tabor, the Trinity Park fountain was installed.
 The fountain was designed in the image of the previous fountain, which had been removed many years before.

 In the early 1990s, Parsippany enacted an ordinance to designate the whole of Mount Tabor, along with a number of other sites, as having landmark status.
 After opposition from a handful of residents to the blanket designation, the ordinance was eventually amended to exclude Mount Tabor.
 This ordinance has been challenged and overturned since that time.
 A major portion of the community was listed on the National Register of Historic Places as a historic district in 2015.

-Town structure
+Community structure

-Board of Trustees
+Board of trustees

 The Board of Trustees, composed of twelve resident leaseholders of Mount Tabor, manages affairs.
 The trustees are elected by leaseholders at the annual meeting in groups of four for three-year terms; the terms are divided so that four trustees are chosen each year.
 The officers of the CPO are President, Vice President, Secretary, and Treasurer.
 Each officer is elected annually by the Board of Trustees.